nanjakkun/toybox/yaruo/README.md

 # Yaruo

-A Cli program that print random Ascii Art
+A CLI program that print random Ascii Art

 ## Requirement